Luther James-Wildin: Stevenage

 James-Wildin signed for League Two club Stevenage for an undisclosed fee on 16 May 2018.
-The move reunited Wildin with Stevenage manager Dino Maamria, who had previously managed him at Nuneaton.
-He made his Stevenage debut in the club's opening match of the 2018–19 season, a 2–2 draw with Tranmere Rovers at Broadhall Way.
-James-Wildin scored his first Stevenage goal in the club's 2–1 away defeat at Newport County on 13 October 2018.
-He was the club's first choice right-back throughout the season, making 41 appearances in all competitions as Stevenage finished in tenth position in League Two, one point off of the play-off places.
+The transfer reunited James-Wildin with Stevenage manager Dino Maamria, who had previously managed him at Nuneaton.
+He made his Stevenage debut in the club's opening match of the 2018–19 season, a 2–2 draw against Tranmere Rovers at Broadhall Way.
+James-Wildin scored his first Stevenage goal in the club's 2–1 defeat away to Newport County on 13 October 2018.
+He was the club's first-choice right-back throughout the season, making 41 appearances in all competitions as Stevenage finished 10th in League Two, one point outside the play-off places.

 Remaining at Stevenage for the 2019–20 season, James-Wildin scored with a shot from 30 yards (27 m) in Stevenage's 2–2 draw against Macclesfield Town on 31 August 2019.
 The goal won the EFL League Two Goal of the Month award.
 He made 29 appearances during the season, which was curtailed due to the COVID-19 pandemic in March 2020.
-He played 43 times during the 2020–21 season, scoring two goals, with Stevenage finishing the season in 14th place in League Two.
-James-Wildin signed a contract extension with Stevenage on 26 June 2021 and made 49 appearances during the 2021–22 season.
+He played 43 times during the 2020–21 season, scoring twice, with Stevenage finishing 14th place in League Two.
+James-Wildin signed a contract extension with Stevenage on 26 June 2021, and made 49 appearances during the 2021–22 season.
+He played 46 times under manager Steve Evans during the 2022–23 season, as Stevenage earned promotion to League One after finishing second in League Two.
+His first goal for two years helped clinch promotion in the club's 2–0 home victory against Grimsby Town on 29 April 2023.
+Out of contract at the end of the 2022–23 season, James-Wildin signed a further contract extension with Stevenage on 13 June 2023.
+Although initially undisclosed, Stevenage chairman Phil Wallace later confirmed the new contract was for two years.

+James-Wildin signed a "new, improved and extended" contract with Stevenage on 11 April 2025.
+The following day, he made his 231st league appearance for the club, thereby becoming Stevenage's all-time English Football League appearance record holder.

 International career

-James-Wildin qualified to play for Antigua and Barbuda through his ancestry.
-He was offered the chance to play for Antigua and Barbuda when the national football association of Antigua and Barbuda (ABFA) asked his brother, Courtney, if he had any brothers who were eligible to represent the country.
-A month later, James-Wildin was subsequently called up to represent the Antigua and Barbuda under-20 team at the 2016 CFU under-20 Tournament.
+James-Wildin qualified to represent Antigua and Barbuda through his ancestry.
+He was offered the opportunity to play for the national team after the Antigua and Barbuda Football Association (ABFA) asked his brother, Courtney, whether he had any brothers eligible to represent the country.
+A month later, James-Wildin was called up to represent the Antigua and Barbuda under-20 team for the 2016 CFU under-20 Tournament.
 He scored one goal and provided two assists in his three appearances.

-In March 2018, he was called up to the Antigua and Barbuda senior team for a pair of friendlies against Bermuda and Jamaica respectively.
-He made his debut in a 3–2 home win over Bermuda on 21 March 2018, coming on as a 72nd-minute substitute in the match.
+In March 2018, he received a call-up to the Antigua and Barbuda senior team for a pair of friendlies against Bermuda and Jamaica.
+He made his senior international debut in a 3–2 home victory over Bermuda on 21 March 2018, entering the match as a substitute in the 72nd minute.